How to Increase Dorsiflexion through Downward Facing Dog (Adho Mukha Svanasana)

 Dorsiflexion in Downward Facing Dog

 Mastering Downward Facing Dog utilizes Zaichik Stretching to make gains in dorsiflexion.
 By moving through the motions of Downward Facing Dog the body bypasses the neurological reflex that prohibits dorsiflexion progression once it meets the reflex end range.
-Here are two exercises from our Downward Facing Dog DVD that enable reaching the target of heels to the floor in the posture and demonstrate the improved dorsiflexion that is required to meet this goal.
+Here are two exercises from our Downward Facing Dog Program that enable reaching the target of heels to the floor in the posture and demonstrate the improved dorsiflexion that is required to meet this goal.

 KS Exercise #1-Downward Facing Dog (DFD) Walking